AtmolanderMimi/basm/book/src/aliases.md

 Now there is one more thing I want to add to scope aliases and that's inlining them.
 Unlike scope literals you can't simply write the alias down to inline it!
 So, you will need to use an instruction I made specifically for that called `INLN`.
-It takes one scope argument and inlines it, as if you would have written a literal in the file at it's place.
+It takes one scope argument and inlines it, as if you would have written a literal in the file at its place.

 Here is an example displaying what I just talked about and an extra property that may not be obvious:
 ```basm